boson-project/buildpacks/README.md

 ## Boson Project Buildpacks

-This repository contains the necessary code to create a CNCF buildpack for Node.js functions.
+This repository contains the necessary code to create CNCF buildpacks for functions.

 ### Usage

 Run `make all` to ensure that you have all of the necessary images created and available in your local Docker daemon.

-### Building a Sample Application
+### Building a Sample Node.js Application

 Set your default builder to the one that you just created.